 As Brenda Watts (the woodworker from Cattails Studio who I pilfered this recipe off of) says … the hardest part is shaving off the beeswax.
 I would like to add shoving it up your nose.
 More specifically, NOT shoving it up your nose is the hardest part of making this.

-What with being made from bee vomit and all.
+What with being made from bee vomit or spit or whatever and all.